ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

 - Java

-  To take advantage of message metadata feature, build messages with builder.
-You can add `MetadataItem` to a message or set a `List` of `MetadataItem`s.
+  Construct messages with the builder to take advantage of the message metadata feature.
+You can add `MetadataItem` objects to a message individually or set a `List` of `MetadataItem`s.
 Each item consists of a key of type `String` and a value of type `byte[]`:

   ```java
   writer.send(